-My creative research draws upon speculative design and cultural geography to explore and articulate atmospheric themes, from air quality to mindfulness of breathing.
+My creative research explores and articulates atmospheric themes, from air quality to mindfulness of breathing.

-After some years in industry, I embarked on a Master of Research degree (MRes – 180 credits) in Communication at the Royal College of Art.
+I then embarked on a Master of Research degree (MRes – 180 credits) at the Royal College of Art within the School of Communication.
 It was at the RCA that I nurtured a research interest in air and ‘the atmosphere’, penning a thesis entitled Atmospheric cartography: articulating ecological connectivity in air, which was presented at Interdisciplinary Collisions Colloquium (RCA 2019).

-Along the way, I was interviewed for an Art of Now episode (BBC R4, 28.01.2020) and my photography was selected for Radical Landscapes exhibition at The Plough Arts Centre.
-I co-edited an anthology, Archives of Curiosity (eds.
-Sabin & Dalle 2019), and exhibited alongside my peers on numerous occasions.
+My master’s research led to an interview with BBC Radio 4 for an Art of Now episode about artistic responses to toxicity; one of my photographic studies of atmosphere-sensing lichens was selected for Radical Landscapes exhibition at The Plough Arts Centre in North Devon; and I co-edited an anthology, Archives of Curiosity (eds.
+Sabin & Dalle 2019), in addition to exhibiting alongside my friends on numerous occasions.

 2020.
 London Arts and Humanities Partnership (LAHP).
 PhD Studentship.

 2020.
 The Oxford Research Centre in the Humanities (TORCH).
 Cultural Programme Grant for work at Modern Art Oxford.

 2019.
 Conference Attendance Fund.
 Royal College of Art.

 2015.
 Grant for studying abroad.
 ERASMUS.